robertschmidt54/AdvancedUnixTutorial/README.md

 9
 10
 ```
-We just printed the numbers 1 to 10 without needing 10 separate echo statements!
+We just printed the numbers 1 to 10 without needing 10 separate `echo` statements!
 So what's going on here?

-Let's break down the first line: ```for x in 1 2 3 4 5 6...``` The word for is a key word in Unix that means I am starting a 'for' loop.
+Let's break down the first line: ```for x in 1 2 3 4 5 6...``` The word `for` is a key word in Unix that means I am starting a `for` loop.

-i is a variable (it could be anything I just chose 'i' but you can give it any name you want like 'variable' or 'bob'), and the stuff after the word "in" are the values I want i to take on.
+`i` is a variable (it could be anything I just chose `i` randomly, but you can give it any name you want like `variable` or `bob`), and the stuff after the word "in" are the values I want `i` to take on.

 The next line is the word ```do``` this is another key word in Unix.
-It means that for every value of i do the following.
+It means that for every value of `i` do the following.

-The next line is my code that I want done.
+The next line is my code that I want to run.

 And finally we end with the word ```done``` to let the computer know we are finished.